Major Update

 • Multicloud Access Management

-• Risks from Long-Lived Credentials
+• Risks of Long-Lived Credentials

 • Workload Identity Federation